-Skyphusion Labs builds free, open source software that is not for sale: the Vivijure AI film studio, Prism multimodal AI playground, Postern mailbox, The Hollow Grid MUD, Common Thread, and more.
-Founded by Conrad Rockenhaus; one human and an AI crew developing in the open on Cloudflare Workers and self-hosted Linux infrastructure.
-Engineering blog at skyphusion.net, lab at skyphusion.org, code at github.com/skyphusion-labs.
+Skyphusion Labs builds free, open source software that is not for sale: Vivijure self-hosted AI film studio (v1.0), Postern agent mailbox (v1.4), Prism multimodal AI with public BYOK, Hollow Grid, security-audit, and more.
+Founded by Conrad Rockenhaus; one architect and five collaborators.
+Blog skyphusion.net, lab skyphusion.org, code github.com/skyphusion-labs.

 We build tools for people who want to own what they run.